 Thinking of something that will fit in their luggage, be useful AND thoughtful can be tricky.
 I know that my family are always complaining that they’ve wanted to buy me a gift but I can’t take it with me.
 They’ve actually got kind of used to it now and have begun to buy me things that I not only want but things that come in handy too.

-You could buy the traveller in your life the boring things, like a decent water bottle, a safe money belt or a rain jacket, but those things are on their own packing list for a reason!
+You could buy the traveller in your life the boring things, like a decent water bottle, a sexy safe money belt or a practical rain jacket, but those things are on their own packing list for a reason!
 The fun travel gifts are on this list and are less likely to be in someone’s backpack already.

 Whether you’re buying unique stocking stuffers for Christmas, making up for lost birthdays or considering buying a going away present, this list has the best gifts for backpackers so you won’t be stuck for choice!

 Electronic Gifts For Backpackers